cremfert/cordova-plugin-jitsi-meet/README.md

 Currently used version of Jitsi Meet SDK: **3.5.0**

-**NOTICE: It currently only supports running on devices, not simulators.**

 # Summary
 This is based on the repo by findmate, but I updated the JitsiMeet SDK and WebRTC framework to the latest version, to get all features working in a Cordova app.
 The original repo is here: https://github.com/findmate/cordova-plugin-jitsi-meet